-The key is to bring a service mindset to the conversation.
-Ask, “How can I best serve you in your practice to help you be successful and help your practice thrive?”
+One key is to bring a service mindset to the conversation.
+A good question to ask is, “How can I best serve you in your practice to help you be successful and help your practice thrive?”

-As their conversations progressed and the coaching program design started to come together (more on that below), Deborah spent time researching contracts and then created a template which she and Dr. Hall customized together for their specific needs.
-The contract outlined coaching roles and responsibilities, communication expectations, and rates, and then they were off!
+As Dr. Hall and Deborah’s conversations progressed and the coaching program design started to come together (more on that below), Deborah spent time researching contracts and then created a template which she and Dr. Hall customized together for their specific needs.
+The contract outlined coaching roles and responsibilities, communication expectations, and rates.
+And then they were off!

 Deborah was Dr. Hall’s coach for a year before she moved out of the country and referred Allison, whom she knew from her class at FMCA, to take her place.
 Allison and Dr. Hall have been working together for a year now.

 - Doctor initiates coaching: Dr. Hall determines that a particular patient would benefit from coaching and refers them to Allison.